VPatel0205/VedBookStore/VedBookStore/README.txt

 then from ppt I changed Defaul Project to VedBookStore.DataAccess

 1322
-Updated Darabase and review the changes in SQL SOE
+Updated Database and review the changes in SQL SOE

 1325
+ran migration 20231104175243_AddDefaultMigration.cs
 Added the new class in .Models project and modified according to ppt

 1327
-Again added the migration. new migration file was empty and added the code in ApplicationDbContext and reran the migration to see the review changes
+Again added the migration 20231104175537_AddCategory.cs ,new migration file was empty and added the code in ApplicationDbContext and reran the migration to see the review changes

 1355
+Again ran migration 20231104175733_AddCategories.cs
 At first code was not added even after adding migration cloned again the whole project and this time code worked

 1400